OSLC/developing-oslc-applications/_harp/eclipse_lyo/install-lyo-designer.md

 1. Select both features (1) ***Lyo Code Generator*** and (2) ***Lyo Toolchain Designer***.
 1. Proceed with the installation steps.
+1. Install the following plugins
+    * Acceleo
+    * Sirius Integration with Xtext
+    * Sirius Properties Views - Runtime Support
+    * Sirius Properties Views - Specifier Support
+    * Sirius Specifier Environment

--   **Problems installing?**: If you face problems installing the plugin (or when updating to a new version), try one of the following:
+**Problems installing?**: If you face problems installing the plugin
+    (or when updating to a new version), try one of the following:
     1.  check the \"Contact all update sites during install to find required software\" option